Texas doesn’t have to become a blue state if enough determined men are willing to take action.

 In fact, the Republic of the Rio Grande was an independent nation in 1840.

 We did an analysis to get a feel for the effect of seceding from the US on the political demographics of Texas.
-We assumed that % of Trump voters in the other 49 states would move to Texas.
 If 4.5% of Trump voters and Libertarians from the 49 states moved in, and 20% of Hillary voters moved out, then Texas would have 2.45 Trump or Libertarian voters per Hillary or Green voter.
 A document explaining the results of that analysis is here: https://redstatesecession.org/the-effects-of-texas-secession-on-the-politics-of-the-us-and-on-texas/

 If Texas secession causes other red states to give up on US elections, and they form a red-state federation (whether Texas chooses to join or not), Texas would not receive as many conservatives moving in from around the US.
 We assume that 15% of Trump and Libertarian voters in blue states would move to a red state, and 15% of Hillary and Green voters would move out of Texas.
 In this case, Texas would have 1.63 Trump and Libertarian voters per Hillary and Green voter.
 The migration of non-voters is irrelevant to politics if they continue to not vote.